A premapped and customizable interface

 The color of the MDT LED segments is set automatically according to the parameter categories from Eos:

-- PUSH: selection of parameter pages 1 to 3
+- PUSH: select custom pages 1 to 3

 - ROTATION: no action